Selling A House With Tenants In Colorado

 The short answer is – yes.
 Since the title of the home is still in the landlord’s name they are entitled to sell the home if they so choose.
 However, the new owner of the property must honor the existing lease agreement until its expiration.
 If there is no existing lease then the tenants must leave the property and if they refuse then the new owner will be forced to go through standard eviction proceedings.

-In a lot of cases the so-called “tenants” will actually be squatters aka trespassers who haven’t paid a dime in rent or utilities in months or even years so many homeowners are relieved to finally find out that they can simply sell the property to a cash investor without any further headaches or dealings with the problematic occupant.
+In a lot of cases the so-called “tenants” will be squatters aka trespassers who haven’t paid a dime in rent or utilities in months or even years so many homeowners are relieved to finally find out that they can simply sell the property to a cash investor without any further headaches or dealings with the problematic occupant.

 If the tenant is being aggressive and in some cases even damaging the property then the landlords do have legal recourse in certain cases so please keep that in mind as well.